opendevshop/devshop/devmaster/README.md

 DevShop
 =======

 Welcome to the DevShop Source code.
-We've just moved to GitHub so bear with us as we get situated.

 Contents
 --------